dvrpc/stair-bridge/README.md

 You can tweak variables if needed, for example, tweak 'WALKTIME' in sql/walksheds.sql to change walktime from 15-minutes to some other number.

+## Regression Analysis
+The 'ilil-r-files' folder contains Ilil's scripts for the regression analysis.
+The Makefile does not include these scripts, though it could if needed.

+The purpose of the regression analysis is to give the City estimates for pedestrian volumes at closed locations.

 ## License